c002/mass-pwn-vbulletin/README.md

 shodan parse vbullet-80.json.gz --fields ip_str > vbullet-80
 ```

-*Make sure you have both `vbullet-443` and `vbullet-80` in the same directory as `vbulletin-scan.sh`*

-*By default I provide both host files with 1k hosts each for those of you without a Shodan API key 😄*
+*By default I provide both host files with 1k hosts each for those of you without a Shodan API key! 😄*

 ## Special Thanks